enricobackup/library-in-py/README.md

 a library manager using py.

 0fe0atures:
-User and book managment, system to borrow and return a book as wel
+User and book managment, system to borrow and return a book as well